1.1 KEY TERMS AND CONCEPTS.

 Basically we have two main forms of nutrition

-Heterotrophic nutrition is a mode of nutrition where by living organism take in already manufactured food substances such as carbohydrate, proteins and fats.
+- Heterotrophic nutrition is a mode of nutrition where by living organism takes in already manufactured food substances such as carbohydrate, proteins and fats.

-Organism which obtain food this way are called heterotrophs.
+- Organism which obtain food this way are called heterotrophy.

-Saprophytism is a relationship in which an organism absorb nutrients from dead organic matter.
+- Saprophytism is a feeding relationship in which an organism absorbs nutrients from dead organic matter.
 Most fungi are saprophytes.

 Forms of symbiosis

-Mutualism feeding relationships relationship where by both organisms benefits from the relationships.
-Examples are bacteria on part of ruminants and bacteria on root noddles of leguminous plants.
+- Mutualism: this is a feeding relationships relationship where by both organisms’ benefits from the relationships.
+Examples are bacteria on part of ruminants and bacteria on root nodules of leguminous plants.

-Commensalism is a type of symbiosis where one organism benefit while the other By re s unaffected by relationship.
+- Commensalism is a type of symbiosis where one organism benefits while the other remain unaffected by relationship.
 Examples, small plants growing on large tree.

 Types and functions of food substances that help the body in growth.
-These are outlined or below.
+These are outlined below.

 The food substance includes beef.
 Chicken, fish, termiles, milk, eggs, lenticels, mushrooms e.t.c.